Salicyl-alcohol beta-D-glucosyltransferase

-Thus, the two substrates of this enzyme are UDP-glucose and salicyl alcohol, whereas its two products are UDP and salicin.
+The two substrates of this enzyme characterised from Gardenia jasminoides are salicyl alcohol and UDP-glucose.
+Its products are salicin and uridine diphosphate (UDP).

 This enzyme belongs to the family of glycosyltransferases, specifically the hexosyltransferases.
 The systematic name of this enzyme class is UDP-glucose:salicyl-alcohol beta-D-glucosyltransferase.
 Other names in common use include uridine diphosphoglucose-salicyl alcohol 2-glucosyltransferase, and UDPglucose:salicyl alcohol phenyl-glucosyltransferase.